moeenn/projects-cli/README.md

 ## Projects
-A simple portable tool for initializing programming projects from templates.
+A portable CLI tool for initializing programming projects from pre-defined templates.
 This tools is written in GoLang and doesn't have any 3rd-party dependencies.

 ### Installation